saboooor/saboooor/GUIDE_ArchLinuxInstallation.md

  - [Arch Linux Wiki](https://wiki.archlinux.org/), for helping me figure out what I needed and how it worked.
  - Some Threads in the [Arch Linux Forum](https://bbs.archlinux.org/), for helping me solving some issues, like how to get my printer working.
  - [balenaEtcher](https://www.balena.io/etcher/), for their amazing flashing software.
+ - [Nuno Penim](https://github.com/nunopenim/nunopenim/blob/main/GUIDE_ArchLinuxInstallation.md), for a template of this guide